Welcome to No Sleepless Nights – a resource and blog which aims to help you sleep better at night.

 My core aim with this website is to help you get the best night’s sleep you can.
-And there are 4 main aims and principles which will hopefully help you achieve that:
+And there are 4 main principles which will hopefully help you achieve that:

 1. To provide information about sleep in everyday language

-You can find an enormous amount of information about sleep-related topics online, but there are two problems which often crop up: either the source contains lots of medical and scientific terminology, or it’s over-simplified and doesn’t explain important details.
+You can find an enormous amount of information about sleep online, but there are two problems which often crop up: either the source contains lots of medical and scientific terminology, or it’s oversimplified and doesn’t explain important details.

-So the aim here is to cover important topics in sufficient detail, but in a way that can be easily understood by everyone.
+So my aim here is to cover important topics in sufficient detail, but in a way that can be easily understood by everyone.

 2. To provide a wide range of self-help techniques

-Most people have heard at least some of the common self-help techniques for insomnia, such as drinking relaxing tea, not watching TV in bed and taking exercise.
-But there’s a whole world of self-help techniques that go beyond these well-known tips.
+Most people have heard some of the common self-help techniques for insomnia, such as drinking relaxing tea, not watching TV in bed and taking exercise.
+But there’s a whole world of self-help techniques that go beyond these classic tips.

 The aim is to provide a vast resource of all known self-help techniques, and keep you informed of new ones as they appear.